atomix/atomix.github.io/atomix/docs/getting-started.md

 ## Setup

-To get started, add the `atomix-all` Maven artifact to your project:
+To get started, add the [atomix-all][atomix-all-mvn] Maven artifact to your project:

 ```xml
 <dependency>